-How often should my baby feed?
+How often should my baby feed and for how long?

 Are they getting enough?

 One of the most common concerns of breastfeeding moms is whether their baby is getting enough milk.
 Some key indicators to look for include:

 - Breastfeeding at least 8 times in a 24-hour period